All Episodes

 He's naming names.

-He's he's held about the dossier.
+He's held on the dossier.

 He's naming names.